The Fate of Apple's Vision Pro: Part II

 What’s the point?
 What is this good for?
 (Use Cases)

-Steve Jobs famously said, "You've got to start with the customer experience and work backwards to the technology.
+Steve Jobs famously said, "You've got to start with the customer experience and work backward to the technology.
 You can't start with technology and then try to figure out where to sell it."

 Many people think the AVP flies in the face of this wisdom.
 They think this is fancy tech looking for a problem.
 I think the AVP strategy falls somewhere in the middle, largely because it has to; the form factor and UI/UX are just too new for anyone to have all the answers.